Doll Domination: Tour

 During the summer of 2008, Ashley Roberts first mentioned the group's intentions to tour in 2009.
 In October the group announced the first set of dates in the United Kingdom with American R&B singer-songwriter Ne-Yo as an opening act in select UK dates.
 The following month more European dates were announced along with dates in Oceania for which American recording artist Lady Gaga was announced as the main opening act in both legs.
-The first leg of Doll Domination Tour began at the Aberdeen Exhibition and Conference Centre in Aberdeen, Scotland on January 18, 2009 and concluded on February 25 at the Belgrade Arena in Belgrade, Serbia.
+The first leg of Doll Domination Tour began at the Aberdeen Exhibition and Conference Centre in Aberdeen, Scotland on January 18, 2009, and concluded on February 25 at the Belgrade Arena in Belgrade, Serbia.
 Before continuing in Oceania, the group opened for Britney Spears' Circus Tour in North America from March 3 to May 3.
 The tour resumed on May 16 at the Vector Arena in Auckland, New Zealand and concluded on July 31 at the Beirut International Exhibition & Leisure Center in Beirut, Lebanon.
 Jessica Sutta suffered a back injury during the first Sydney show, leaving the group performing as a foursome throughout the following shows.
 Twenty-three shows were submitted to Billboard's boxscore grossing $14.3 million, with 231,711 fans attending the performances.
-During the tour, the group's dissatisfaction over Scherzinger's prominence led to a public outburst by Thornton.
+During the tour, the group's dissatisfaction over Scherzinger's prominence led to a public outburst by Melody Thornton.
 While opening for The Circus Starring Britney Spears (2009) in Glendale, Arizona, Melody Thornton addressed the crowd during their break saying, "[...] let me give a shout-out to my family.
 Thank you for supporting me, even if I'm not featured" referring to the billing of the song, and encouraging the audience to follow their dreams and to "never let anyone stomp on them, ever."
 Less than a year later, the group formerly disbanded following an initial hiatus.